|

 villages in the area and after that it's strictly the

+hard yards on foot.
 With some of the most magnificent mountain terrain in

 the world, Pakistan is naturally enough a trekkers